jamesmoore/chatgpt-export/README.md

 Options:
-  -?, -h, --help                Show help and usage information --version                     Show version information -s, --source (REQUIRED)       The source directory/directories containing the unzipped ChatGTP exported files.
+  -?, -h, --help                Show help and usage information --version                     Show version information -s, --source (REQUIRED)       The source directory/directories containing the unzipped ChatGPT exported files.
                                 Must contain at least one conversations.json, in the folder or one of its subfolders.
                                 You can specify a parent directory containing multiple exports.
                                 You can also specify multiple source directories (eg, -s dir1 -s dir2), and they will